Characters: Game Of Thrones House Stark

 - Adaptational Badass: Of a sorts.

-- In the book Robb is very badass and an excellent commander.
+- In the book, Robb is still badass and an excellent commander.
 However, he's also very young and makes several additional political blunders, whereas in the show he's more politically astute.
 At several instances, his mom calls him out on acting childish, and some of his bravado is seen as posturing to cover up insecurity.

 - He also botches up the Karstark execution in the books, where as in the show he gets it on the first go.

-- While Robb fights where the fighting is thickest in both the books and the show, in the books he needs an Honor Guard of 30 skilled warriors and his direwolf to do it.
+- While Robb fights where the fighting is thickest in both the books and the show, in the books he needs a quasi-Kingsguard of 30 skilled warriors (mostly the sons and one daughter of his bannermen) and his direwolf to do it.
 In the show, his honor guard was left out.

 - And Then What?: Asked verbatim by Talisa, who then points out that Robb is in the middle of a clash of kings, fighting to overthrow and kill king Joffrey and yet he has no plan for what comes after.